American Express® Green Card

-This card, which once required you to pay off your balance every month, boasts payment and purchase flexibility that allows you to pay in full each month or carry a balance with interest on eligible purchases.
-The Amex Green Card also comes with a surprising number of consumer protections and benefits that can protect cardholders when they travel or pay for large ticket items with their card.
+Additionally, this card, which once required you to pay off your balance every month, now boasts payment and purchase flexibility that allows you to pay in full each month or carry a balance with interest on eligible purchases.
+The Amex Green Card also comes with a surprising number of consumer protections and benefits that can protect cardholders when they travel or make large purchases.

 The best part is, the Amex Green Card lets you rack up valuable points in the American Express Membership Rewards program, which is known for its flexibility and valuable transfer partners.